derlin/hashnode-blog/clsadco6n00070al54db79e7n.md

 ### The process

 Back to Cloud Run.
 In the first step, Google tells you to *authenticate*.
 Here, it is using OAuth2 to [retrieve an access token to act on your behalf](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-with-a-github-app-on-behalf-of-a-user).
 This token will have the permissions both you AND the app have (impersonation).
+It is important to note that currently, GitHub App user tokens are valid of 8 hours (with a refresh token valid for 6 months)!
+So don't forget to revoke access after setup.

 Once authenticated, Google uses the token to ask the GitHub API about the *installations* of the GitHub App you have access to, and for each installation which repositories the installation can manage.
 This list is used to populate the second dropdown field.